felias-fogg/dw-link/docs/manual.md

 I have turned the modified prototype into a PCB, which you can buy [at Tindie](https://www.tindie.com/products/31798/).

-Before you start, you have to set three jumpers.
+Before you start, you have to configure three jumpers.
 Then you are all set and can start debugging.

 Label | Left | Middle | Right
 --- | --- | --- | ---